Your challenge: Lead clients and prospects to financial wellness programs that work for their people and their plan.

 "HOW CAN YOU HELP?"

-Recruit, Retain, Retire outlines the role you can play in connecting the dots for sponsors between financial wellness and retirement success for their participants.
+Recruit, Retain, Retire outlines the role you can play in connecting the dots for employers between financial wellness and retirement success for their employees.

 "ARE WE A GOOD CANDIDATE?"

-Financial wellness is an opportunity for you, but not every sponsor is ready for a program.
+Financial wellness is an opportunity for you, but not every employer is ready for a program.

 Use the Discussion Guide to prioritize your book of business and identify which clients to target first—exploring the ways that it can benefit their organization from both a benefits and costsavings perspective.